Art-ek/HTTP-codes-URL-and-redirects/README.md

 -    Usage: ./get-domain.ps1 -list your_file_list.txt -local_proxy $false
 -    Example: /get-domain.ps1 -list ./test.txt -local_proxy $false

-   You can change your burp port in the script file. vatiable name proxy_burp By default proxy listens on port 8080, you can also use any other proxy, does not have to be local proxy ;)
+   You can change your burp port in the script file.
+Variable name is:proxy_burp.
+   By default proxy listens on port 8080, you can also use any other proxy, does not have to be local proxy if you know what I mean ;)

 ++ Currently working on a function that will show us all redirection steps with full details and HTTP codes.